Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Introduction

-\item \emph{Unbounded} gadgets have state-dependent behavior and can change state in both directions.
-They naturally give rise to unbounded games. \end{enumerate}
+\item \emph{Unbounded} gadgets have state-dependent behavior (switches) and have transitions that change state in both directions.
+For example, the toggle switch of ARRIVAL is unbounded.
+Unbounded gadgets naturally give rise to unbounded games in which the number of moves can be exponential. \end{enumerate}

-We will find that the complexity of a gadget also depends on whether it is \emph{single-input}, meaning it has only one input location, or multiple nontrivial inputs.
+We will find that the complexity of motion planning with a given gadget also depends on whether the gadget is \emph{single-input} or \emph{multi-input}, where we count only ``nontrivial'' input locations.
+A \emph{nontrivial input} must have a transition from that input that either changes the state of the gadget or does not exist in all states of the gadget.
 The only nontrivial single-input gadgets are the set switch and toggle switch, which are bounded and unbounded, respectively.